Ormael13/CoCX/BUILDING.md

 The main problem with it is that you still need the SDK, and you *can't* download it with IJ.
 So you need to find it somewhere else, or download it using FlashDevelop first.
 The same goes for Adobe Flash Player.

 #### Flex SDK - without FD, EragonX method
-You can download the 4.16.1 Flex sdk from [Apache](https://flex.apache.org/download-binaries.html), do not use the SDK Installer as it is broken.
+You can download the 4.16.1 Flex SDK from [Apache](https://flex.apache.org/download-binaries.html), do not use the SDK Installer as it is broken.
+The player (both regular and debug versions) can be downloaded from Xianxia discord server.

 > Svalkash note: Although the method works in general, the provided SDK doesn't work for me.
 So here's a [version](https://github.com/brrritssocold/CoC-build-dependencies/tree/master/bin/flex) from Kitteh's mod.
 You (probably?) still need to add swfobject files to it and edit the xml...